Salvador González Escalona: Callejón de Hamel

-April 21, 1990 Escalona started with murals and sculptures in the alleyway Callejón de Hamel, near University of Havana.
-For sculptures he used scrap objects like bathtubs, hand pumps, pin wheels etc., and for the murals he used different kind of available paint, including car enamel.
+On April 21, 1990, Escalona started with murals and sculptures in the alleyway Callejón de Hamel, near University of Havana.
+For sculptures he used scrap objects like bathtubs, hand pumps, pinwheels etc., and for the murals he used different kind of available paint, including car enamel.

 Even though the first four years became difficult, he was inspired by local inhabitants and visitors to continue his work, and little by little, the street was transformed from a slum area to an enthusiastic Afro-Cuban centre.

 Today there are workshops for young Cuban children to learn painting.
 Every Sunday there are rumba performances, and every Friday Cuban music in the street.

-This is still Salvador's artistic headquarter.
+Callejón de Hamel is still Escalona's artistic headquarter.

 Later exhibitions

 From 1990 he is represented at various exhibitions at Cuba.
 From 1992 he had several exhibitions abroad: